Whether you are new to Instagram, or if just want a few more pointers, here are 45 ways to market your brand more authentically on Instagram.

 Add More Tactics

-29. Post for fun – Just post something simple and behind the scenes of your+
+29. Post for fun – Just post something simple and behind the scenes of your business and life.

 30. Ask questions about your business or products – Use questions to get your people talking about your business.
 For example, ask your Followers if they have used your product today.
 Add a unique hashtag and give your consumers a hub to share photos of how they used your goods with each other.